Can you tackle poverty without taking on place?

 Earlier this month, House Republicans released a new plan to fight poverty and social immobility.
 However, there is little mention of the role that place plays in perpetuating poverty or shaping economic opportunity.
 Growing research shows that geography plays a powerful role in determining life outcomes in the United States.
-This article discusses the importance of place on poverty and makes several policy recommendations.
+This article from the Urban Institute discusses the importance of place on poverty and makes several policy recommendations.

 Earlier this month, House Republicans released a new plan to fight poverty and help Americans move up the economic ladder.
 The plan begins and ends with the premise that “The American Dream is the idea that, no matter who you are or where you come from, if you work hard and give it your all, you will succeed.”
 In between, however, there is scant mention of the role that place (i.e., where you come from) plays in perpetuating poverty or shaping economic opportunity.